bradfordlemley/cra-monorepo-examples/README.md

-# RFC: sourceDependencies
+# RFC: Source Packages
-Provides a mechanism for sharing source via "source packages".
+A developer-friendly, tool-friendly, and eco-system-friendly mechanism for sharing source.

-co-authored by @gaearon
+co-authored with @gaearon

 ## Overview

-"Source packages" are packages which may contain non-standard language features (e.g., React JSX) and are built by the consumer.
+"Source packages" are exactly the same as standard npm packages, except that they may contain non-standard language features (e.g. React JSX), and they are built by the consumer.

+Being standard npm packages, they can be managed by standard tools and can be truly modular since they can declare their own dependencies.

+Being built by the consumer, the consuming build can treat them as if they were part of its own source, providing the same build features and developer experience, e.g. hot-reloading, de-duping, etc.

-In this proposal, "source packages" are included as standard "dependencies" and declared as source by adding them to "sourceDependencies":
+"Source packages" are included as standard dependencies and declared as source by including them in sourceDependencies:
 ```
 package.json
 {